The Justice Files: Crime victims’ civil rights now in effect

-SALT LAKE CITY (ABC4 Utah) – Accused killers can no longer hide assets in domestic-related murders.
+SALT LAKE CITY (ABC4) – Accused killers can no longer hide assets in domestic-related murders.

 It’s all about money and assets that a couple share.
 When there was a murder involving a couple, those assets were legally transferred by the alleged killer leaving the victim’s family high and dry when a wrongful death lawsuit was later filed.
 But that’s now changed.